chargebee/cb-provider-spi/README.md

 Tax provider capabilities for new tax providers will be validated against a constantly updating JSON Schema, to validate the correctness and completeness of configurations.
 JSON Schema can be referenced below.
 - [TaxProviderCapabilities JSONSchema](spec/capabilities/tax-provider.schema.json)

-## Generating Client libraries in python using openapi spec file
+## Generating Client libraries in java using openapi spec file

 Prerequisites:
-Use Python3.7 or higher version.
+Use Java 8 or higher version.

 1. Clone repository in local
 ```shell